-This July 2, the Exploratorium continues its 20-year tradition of bringing live images of eclipses to you—we’re traveling to Chile’s Cerro Tololo Observatory to broadcast a total solar eclipse visible overhead from parts of South America.
+This July 2, the Exploratorium continues its 20-year tradition of bringing live images of eclipses to you—we’re traveling to the National Science Foundation's Cerro Tololo Observatory in Chile to broadcast a total solar eclipse visible overhead from parts of South America.
 Experience the wonder wherever you are: enjoy our live broadcast, available in both English and Spanish on our free iOS and Android apps and this website, or come to the museum in San Francisco to enjoy the big-screen broadcasts in person, in addition to a data-driven sonification of live telescope images by composer Wayne Grim and other eclipse programming.

 Check out our Live Stream Help page to find out how to share or embed our live streams into your website or blog.